Trade directory · Birmingham metro · Alabama

 Q/01

-You need a Commercial Applicator License from Alabama Department of Agriculture and Industries, specific to structural pest control.
-Requires passing written exam and 3-year renewals with continuing education credits.
+Commercial Applicator License from Alabama Department of Agriculture and Industries.
+Must pass written exam and renew every 3 years with 4 hours continuing education annually.

 Q/02